Joining the Team

 How Much Time Must I Commit?

 The time commitment to the team is entirely up to the individual team members.
 You get to decide how many group lessons to take, how often you want to come to them, and how much time you spend practicing.
-Most of our dancers spend about 5 hours per week between lessons and practice with their partners.
+Most of our dancers spend between 6 and 10 hours per week between lessons and practice with their partners.
 Some spend considerably less or more time; the choice is personal.
 The only required commitments are helping out from time to time with events such as our social dances or other team events, assisting at the competition we host in April for a couple hours, and representing the team in at least one competition per term.

 How Much Do Classes Cost?